gregversteeg/gaussianize/readme.md

  this be useful?

  1. A standard pre-processing step is to "whiten" data by subtracting the mean and scaling it to have standard deviation 1.
- Gaussianized data has these properties and
+ Gaussianized data has these properties and more.
  2. Robust statistics / reduce effect of outliers.
 Lots of real world data exhibits long tails.
 For machine learning, the small number of examples in the tails of the distribution can have a large effect on results.
  Gaussianized data will "squeeze" the tails in towards the center.